ulmala/scientific-calculator/documentation/weekly_reports/week_4.md

 <ins>6.6.</ins>
 Time spent: 3 hours

-- add functionality to use functions
+- added functionality to use functions

 <ins>7.6.</ins>
 Time spent: 2 hours

-- add installation guide
+- added installation guide
-- add tests
+- added tests
 - support for user defined variables and functionality to save expression value to variable

+<ins>8.6.</ins>
+Time spent: 3 hours

+- refactored all validation methods to `ValidationService` class
+- added tests
+- added validations for user expressions
+- user will be prompted with error message if expression validations are not passed